Three-body contact for fermions. I. General relations: Relations for the zero-range model

-\section{Link with the many-body wavefunction}
+\subsection{Link with the many-body wavefunction}

 When three particles approach each other, the many-body wavefunction has a singular asymptotic behavior, with a prefactor related to three-body contact.
 Let $\psi(\rr_1,\ldots,\rr_N)$ be the (orbital) many-body wavefunction.
-Without loss of generality, we can assume $N_\UP\geq2$, and consider that particles $(1,2,3)$ have spins $(\UP,\UP,\down)$; we will take this convention throughout the article unless otherwise specified.
-This means that $\psi$ is antisymmetric w.r.t. exchange of $\rr_1$ and $\rr_3$ ($\psi$~is also antisymmetric w.r.t. exchange of any other pair of same-spin particles).
-We take the usual normalization $\int d^3 r_1\ldots d^3 r_N\ |\psi(\rr_1,\ldots,\rr_N)|^2 = 1$.
+Without loss of generality, we can assume $N_\UP\geq2$, and consider that particles $(1,2,3)$ have spins $(\UP,\UP,\down)$.
+We take this convention throughout the article.
+This means that $\psi$ is antisymmetric w.r.t. exchange of $\rr_1$ and {\bl $\rr_2$} ($\psi$~is also antisymmetric w.r.t. exchange of any other pair of same-spin particles).
+We take the normalization $\int \dr_1\ldots \dr_N\ |\psi(\rr_1,\ldots,\rr_N)|^2 = 1$.